 - Late 1980s: The Agency for Toxic Substances and Disease Registry (ATSDR) begins assessing Camp Lejeune’s toxic water health risks.

 - 2008: President George W. Bush signs the 2008 National Defense Authorization Act.
-The Act requires the Department of the Navy (DON) to work with ATSDR to conduct Camp Lejeune contaminated drinking water health surveys.
+The act requires the Navy to work with the ATSDR to conduct Camp Lejeune contaminated drinking water health surveys.

 - 2017: ATSDR releases its final Camp Lejeune Drinking Water Public Health Assessment, acknowledging that the drinking water was contaminated with VOCs.

-- 2022: The Honoring our PACT Act is signed into law.
-While most of the public discussion is centered on burn pits, the Camp Lejeune Justice Act of 2022 is a major component.
+- 2022: President Joe Biden signs the PACT Act into law, which includes the Camp Lejeune Justice Act of 2022 as a major component.

-How to File a Claim for Camp Lejeune Water Contamination
+How to File Camp Lejeune Contaminated Water Claims

 Do not worry if you don’t know whether you are eligible or where your loved one was stationed.
 Our claims advocates can quickly and effectively help you determine your eligibility.

-Is There a Time Limit to File Camp Lejeune Water Contamination Claims?
+Is There a Deadline to File Camp Lejeune Claims?